-In this paper we presented a new landslide inventory created for the Mw=7.2 Nippes earthquake that occurred on August 14, 2021, in Haiti.
-Related spatial and statistical characteristics have been compared with those of the landslides mapped by others for the previous, Mw=7.0, January 12 (2010), earthquake that had occurred along the same fault zone (EPGF zone) but more to the East.
-Considering a series of uncertainties affecting the landslide statistics (related to the mapping technique, including the uncertain number of particularly small landslides triggered in 2021) and the environmental information (including some general climatic and geological conditions), this comparison allowed us to highlight the following points: 1) the 2021 earthquake triggered clearly bigger landslides than the one in 2010, and also the sum of all landslide areas is much larger than the one computed for the 2010 event; 2) a climatic preconditioning of slope instability could be outlined for the 2021 event, mainly in connection with the impacts of recent hurricanes in the 2021 affected region, which could also partly explain the more extensive landslide activity observed in 2021; 3) the 2010 landslides seem to be more dispersed around the epicentral area than the 2021 slope failures, which could be due to the opposite climatic effect inducing spatially more variable slope destabilization (also as no particular storm had hit the 2010 affected region just before or after the seismic event, as it was the case in 2021).
+In this paper we presented a new landslide inventory created for the $M{\rm w} = 7.2$ Nippes earthquake that occurred on 14 August 2021, in Haiti.
+Related spatial and statistical characteristics have been compared with those of the landslides mapped by others for the previous, $M{\rm w} = 7.0$, 12 January 2010 earthquake that had occurred along the same fault zone (EPGF zone) but more to the east.
+Considering a series of uncertainties affecting the landslide statistics (related to the mapping technique, including the uncertain number of particularly small landslides triggered in 2021) and the environmental information (including some general climatic and geological conditions), this comparison allowed us to highlight the following points: (1) the 2021 earthquake triggered clearly bigger landslides than the one in 2010, and also the sum of all landslide areas is much larger than the one computed for the 2010 event; (2) a climatic preconditioning of slope instability could be outlined for the 2021 event, mainly in connection with the impacts of recent hurricanes in the 2021 affected region, which could also partly explain the more extensive landslide activity observed in 2021; (3) the 2010 landslides seem to be more dispersed around the epicentral area than the 2021 slope failures, which could be due to the opposite climatic effect inducing spatially more variable slope destabilization (also as no particular storm had hit the 2010 affected region just before or after the seismic event, as it was the case in 2021).
 This dispersion effect can also be enhanced by the spatially varying deforestation that is locally very intense in the target areas.

 We estimate that this proof of a likely combined seismic and climatic influence on landslide activity (possibly augmented by morpho-geological and soil cover effects not studied in detail here) opens new avenues for geohazard research, especially for regions like Haiti that are regularly hit both by severe earthquakes and weather events.
 We also think that preconditioning of slope failures by multiple events over longer terms, including by former earthquakes, should be studied more in detail as this preconditioning could highly contribute to local and regional landslide hazards, both over short and longer terms.
-A full analysis of such a scenario would require the development of an integrated seismotectonic-morpho-geological-climatic-soil (and vegetation) cover model, combining extensive spatial analyses with detailed numerical simulations, which can only be completed through an extensive international multi-disciplinary collaboration around this target - which is obviously missing for Haiti.
+A full analysis of such a scenario would require the development of an integrated seismotectonic-morpho-geological-climatic soil (and vegetation) cover model, combining extensive spatial analyses with detailed numerical simulations, which can only be completed through an extensive international multi-disciplinary collaboration around this target - which is obviously missing for Haiti.
 Assessment of related risk would further require the involvement of experts in social geography and economy.
 Also, a closer collaboration between scientists and the population shall be promoted as recommended by Calais et al. (2022) and von Hillebrandt-Andrade and Vanacore (2022).
-Only when these goals are achieved, we could really work on the prevention of at least parts of another future earthquake disaster in Haiti.
+We could really work on the prevention of at least parts of another future earthquake disaster in Haiti only when these goals are achieved.

-955 Appendix
+Appendix A

-Figure A1: a) Seismic hazard map of Haiti (modified from Frankel et al., 2011) with location of the January 12, 2010, and August 14, 2021, main epicenters. b) Combined overlays of shakemaps of the 2010 (right part of map) and 2021 (left part) earthquakes.
+Figure A1. (a) Seismic hazard map of Haiti (modified from Frankel et al., 2011) with location of the 12 January 2010 and 14 August 2021 main epicenters. (b) Combined overlays of shakemaps of the 2010 (right part of map) and 2021 (left part) earthquakes.

-Figure A2: Comparison between (a) a Sentinel-2 image (10-m resolution) and (b) a high-resolution (~0.5-1 m) image (© Google Earth) of the same area affected by landslides triggered by the earthquake event in August 2021.
+Figure A2.
+Comparison between (a) a Sentinel-2 image (10 m resolution) and (b) a high-resolution ($\sim 0.5-1$ m) image (\bigcirc Google Earth) of the same area affected by landslides triggered by the earthquake event in August 2021.